bluemoonfoundry/vangard-daz-vab/README.md

 # Visual Asset Browser (VAB)

 Welcome to the Visual Asset Browser!
-This is a powerful command-line tool designed to help you create a "smart" search engine for your entire DAZ Studio content library, including both official DAZ Store products and third-party content.
+This is a powerful command-line tool designed to help you create a "smart" search engine for your entire DAZ Studio content librar.

 Instead of just searching by keywords, VAB lets you search by *meaning* or "vibe."
 You can ask it for "gritty cyberpunk outfits" or "elegant fantasy scenes" and get relevant results from your own collection.